nadam60/tokenium/tokenium_whitepaper.md

 **Version 0.2**

 Tokenium is a cryptocurrency exchange protocol for ethereum ERC20 tokens.
-The protocol describes the interaction of a trusted open source trading client software, the trusted an Tokenium smart contract, and an almost trustless exchange server.
+The protocol describes the interaction of a trusted open source trading client software, the trusted Tokenium smart contract, and an almost trustless exchange server.
 The protocol makes possible the creation of efficient high-frequency token exchanges where users need to trust the exchange server only in an extremely limited and well-defined manner.
 It combines the best of both worlds: Seamless real-time trading of centralized exchanges, and the (almost) trustless manner of decentralized exchange protocols.

 ## Existing Work